wp-plugins/mmm-file-list/readme.txt

 At this point "comma" is the only available text output and it only outputs the url to the file in a comma delimited list (no links - just text).

+If the folder you've entered isn't found or there are no files with the extensions you've listed there will be some warning text output to let you know.
+This text is wrapped in a "mmm-warning" class in case you want to style it out (for more information on styling check out the FAQ)

 **Usage Examples:**

 Let's say you're using the default WordPress Media settings so we can expect your uploads folder to be in /wp-content/uploads/mm/yy/ with this in mind the shortcode "folder" attribute will look in a directory relative to this.

-Let's say we want to list "png" files in the folder "/wp-content/uploads/cats/" we would use the following shortcode:
+With this base directory say we want to list "png" files in the folder "/wp-content/uploads/cats/" we would use the following shortcode:

 [MMFileList folder="/../../cats/" format="table" types="png" /]

-If you have you disabled the setting to store uploads in the /mm/yy/ folder structure and wanted to display that same file you would use this shortcode:
+If you have you disabled the setting to store uploads in the /mm/yy/ folder structure (you can do this within Settings -> Media) and wanted to display that same file you would use this shortcode:

 [MMFileList folder="/cats/" format="table" types="png" /]